lazerwalker/hubot-imessage/README.md

 some may still include mentioning Hubot's name in the usage instructions, but it is NOT necessary.

-* Apple makes no promises of real-time iMessage delivery, and occasionally there can be a slight delay (on the order of minutes) between when you send an iMessage from one device and when it's received by another.
-As far as I can tell, this isn't caused by Hubot or the Hubot iMessage adapter — it's a problem with Apple's servers.
-Anecdotally, it appears that Apple prioritizes messages that are part of active conversations; if you've been chatting back and forth with Hubot in the past few minutes, it seems that you're less likely to be hit by a random delay.

 Extending
 =========
 All iMessage-specific functionality for hubot-imessage lives in AppleScript